-The quality assurance body and the faculty as a whole support the existing identity of the Programme as formulated above.
+The quality assurance body and the faculty as a whole support the identity of the Programme as formulated above.
 The EEAP believes that this identity is presently adequately reflected in the structure of the programme of study.
-Presently, the sequence of the compulsory courses is clearly defined regarding the contents, levels of advancement and pedagogical objectives and the individual courses in each semester act synergistically to the final Thesis project.
+The sequence of the compulsory courses is clearly defined with regard to the contents, levels of advancement and pedagogical objectives and the individual courses in each semester act synergistically to the final Thesis project.

-The Programme reflects the interests and specializations of the faculty and is comparable with only few similar Programmes that exist internationally.
-Following the Coronavirus (COVID-19) pandemic and in line with the measures for the limitation of the further spread of the virus worldwide, in 2020, the Programme is presently offered in hybrid mode through on-line and physical participation of the students in the courses.
-Certain benefits associated to the hybrid mode of participation refer to a wide-spread geographic location of the students attending the programme and the increase of enrolments to the programme.
+The Programme reflects the interests and specializations of the faculty and is comparable with Programmes internationally.
+The faculty has different profiles ranging from architecture and urban planning to economics and real estate management and an effective synergy between research, practice and teaching is demonstrated.
+Following the Coronavirus (COVID-19) pandemic and in line with the measures for the limitation of the further spread of the virus worldwide, since 2020, the Programme has been offered remotely through on-line participation of the students and teaching staff.
+Certain benefits associated to the remote mode of participation refer to a wide-spread geographic location of the students attending the programme and the increase of enrolments to the programme.
+In building further on these advantages, the faculty maintains an exclusive remote mode of the programme.

-The EEAP noted the lack of elective courses within the programme which is particularly critical given the different backgrounds of the students.
-This would enable further specialization in a specific area of interest or enrichment of knowledge in areas outside one owns background prior to the completion of the Thesis project.
-Furthermore, a possible extension of the minimum duration of study in four semesters could be considered by the faculty to accommodate the breadth of knowledge and skills to be acquired by the students.
+The programme of study has a minimum duration of three semesters, while some students need more than one semester for successful completion of their Thesis project.
+The EEAP recommends addition of a course related to legal aspects of the disciplines of urban regeneration and development.
+In addition, a course on Research Methods should be a requirement for all students in the 3rd semester of study, to be conducted in parallel to the Thesis project.
+This course is expected to facilitate the development and successful completion of the Thesis project research in one semester.
+Furthermore, a possible extension of the minimum duration of study in four semesters should be considered by the faculty to accommodate the plurality of disciplines entailed in the Programme and the breadth of knowledge and skills to be acquired by the students.
 The EEAP understands that such amendment needs to further consider issues related to the finances of the Programme and its competitiveness to other similar postgraduate degrees internationally.

-The EEAP notes that the hybrid mode of the programme of study and the group assignments in individual courses cultivate the advancement of interdisciplinary collaborations among the students themselves in the development of their research.
-This issue was also raised by the current students and graduates of the Programme in their meetings with the EEAP.
-Such opportunity to enhance the interdisciplinary nature of the programme of study would not have been equally possible following a remote mode of operation of the Programme.
+The EEAP notes that the remote mode of the programme of study and the individual assignments to the students for successful completion of the courses and the Thesis project limit the opportunity for the advancement of multi- and interdisciplinary collaborations among the students themselves in the development of their research.
+This issue was also raised by the current students and graduates of the programme in their meetings with the EEAP.
+Thus, a significant opportunity is currently not utilized to enhance the multidisciplinary nature of the programme of study and apply interdisciplinary research by the students.